Skip to content

 print(child.public_key)

-HD wallet support requires xian-py[hd].
+HD wallet support requires xian-tech-py[hd].

 Synchronous Client